- Apply Now

 2015-2016 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 Parents of dependent students can apply for a Federal Direct Parent Loan for Undergraduate Students (PLUS).
 The PLUS loan allows parents to borrow up to the cost of attendance, less any other financial aid.
 The lender is the U.S. Department of Education.
-A 4.272% fee for the Direct Parent Loan will be deducted from loan proceeds prior to disbursement.
+A 4.272% fee for the Direct Parent Loan will be deducted prior to disbursement.